ramon-astudillo/NLSE/README.md

 [[pdf]](http://anthology.aclweb.org/P/P15/P15-1104.pdf),
 [[BibTex]](https://scholar.google.pt/scholar.bib?q=info:0rog_aWHY1QJ:scholar.google.com/&output=citation&scisig=AAGBfm0AAAAAVdclXBe81CgJ3lNDs6Y5Ul2Zjrbi7nxu&scisf=4&hl=en)

+The code for these two papers is available in the `semeval2015` branch.
+Current `master` points to the extended version for SemEval2016, for this cite,

+    Amir, Silvio, Ramón Astudillo, Wang Ling, Mário J. Silva, and Isabel Trancoso.
+"INESC-ID at SemEval-2016 Task 4-A: Reducing the Problem of Out-of-Embedding Words."
+SemEval 2016.

 ## Instalation

-The code is OLD, it uses Python2 and old theano (pytorch is the way now).
-I reccomend a virtual environment
+The code is OLD, it uses Python2 and old theano.
+I reccomend a virtual environment and upgrading to latest install tools

     virtualenv venv
+    source venv/bin/activate
     pip install pip --upgrade
+    pip install setuptools --upgrade

+Then (or otherwise) just install in two steps

     pip install -r requirements.txt
     python setup.py develop

-Yo will still need twokenize.
+You will still need twokenize.
 Since there is no installer you will have to download it and store it on the root folder of this repo, on unix just do

     wget https://raw.githubusercontent.com/myleott/ark-twokenize-py/master/twokenize.py

+from the root folder of this repository.
+This should create the file

+    twokenize.py

 I assume that you will want to modify the code.
 Otherwise use